-Combat Fitness: A Mission-Focused Approach
+Combat Fitness (Part 1): A Mission-Focused Approach

-Many debates on tactical fitness focus on the question of which exercise or routines are the most effective.
+Many debates on tactical fitness focus on the question of which exercises or routines are the most effective.
 We believe this is the wrong question to be asking.
 The more important question is, how do we measure whether a fitness program actually improves effectiveness in a given mission set?
 In the new manual Comprehensive Combat Fitness Training (available for pre-order), Special Tactics provides some answers to this question.
 Part 1 of this three-part article offers five common sense fitness principles that provide a good starting point for thinking about combat fitness.

 1) Develop a Combat Performance Evaluation: The essential starting point for building every aspect of your training program, including the fitness routine, is first developing a combat performance evaluation.
 Most performance evaluations in military units test only one attribute at a time (marksmanship, fitness, casualty care) in an isolated environment.
 A combat performance evaluation tests multiple skills/attributes simultaneously under realistic conditions with little or no warning provided to those being evaluated.
 The following are some notes on developing a good combat performance evaluation: